SovereignCloudStack/standards/Standards/scs-XXXX-vN-security-groups-decision-record.md

 1. Having a set of correctly configured security groups could reduce misconfiguration from users
 2. Re-using correctly configured security groups saves time for users
 3. Auditing security groups would be way easier for operators when helping customers
-4. The configuration for the SGs can be done by networking experts, which may result in a higher security level as when users without expertise configure them
+4. The configuration for the Security Groups can be done by networking experts, which may result in a higher security level as when users without expertise configure them

 What are the downsides of having a set of standardized security groups: